Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Life is the art of drawing sufficient conclusions from insufficient premises."
+> "Even if our home burns down we can rebuild it.
+But the things that we got for nothing, we can never replace."
-> — **Samuel Butler**
+> — **Earl Nightingale**

 ---